loadedsith/alttpr-cli/readme.md

     alttpr-cli update
     alttpr-cli build [params]

-global installs will have `alttpr-cli` everywhere, where local installs will have it only under the installed directory.
+global installs will have `alttpr-cli` everywhere, where local installs will have it only in the installed directory.

-For more settings:

-    alttpr-cli --help

 ## With Git